cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/readme.md

 description: >-
   Provide capabilities for governing workloads and enforcing security guidelines across all available cloud platforms and services.
-sidebar: false
+category: Pillar
 ---

 Ensuring security and compliance of IT systems is among the biggest concerns of organizations adopting a multi-cloud strategy.
 Leveraging cloud service provides with public cloud platforms is a form of outsourcing that requires oversight by a retained organization - and the cloud foundation team is best positioned to fulfill this need.
 This includes ensuring that workloads running on the cloud platform are managed and secured in accordance with the organization’s internal standards and policies.

 However, Cloud Foundation teams cannot absorb *all* responsibilities of building and running secure systems.
 After all they cannot possibly forsee all the use cases and applications that internal cloud customers will built atop the cloud’s infrastructure.
-It’s therefore inevitable that the cloud foundation team has to provide a clear [Shared Responsibility Model](./shared-responsibility-model.md) that defines its responsibilities between the cloud service provider and the organization’s internal cloud customers.
+It’s therefore inevitable that the cloud foundation team has to provide a clear [Shared Responsibility Model](/maturity-model/security-and-compliance/shared-responsibility-model.md) that defines its responsibilities between the cloud service provider and the organization’s internal cloud customers.

 > **💡** It’s helpful to apply the same considerations to private cloud platforms as well and not treat them as “safe by default”.
 They require a similar split in responsibilities between platform teams and internal cloud customers.